frankieliu/hugo/content/posts/alpha-beta-pruning.md

 In this case, I have not specified the `value` function.
 But it may need some information about the running max `v` and the `critical_max` to stop its evaluation early.
-What is known, however, is that this function calculates a running `max`, and there is a `critical_max` which is some upper bound that must not be crossed.
+What is known, however, is that this function (`max_value`) calculates a running `max`, and there is a `critical_max` which is some upper bound that must not be crossed.
 Or if it is crossed, further visitation on `child` states are not necessary.

 This is pretty close to alpha-beta pruning already.
 Now, we just add the idea that the `value` function for the next state is a `min_value` function, and we